jesusaguilera/kickstart-front-end/README.md

 KickStart for optimising your front-end development and building quickly static web pages through [**gulpjs**](http://gulpjs.com/) and [**Bootstrap-sass**](https://github.com/twbs/bootstrap-sass) or [**Materialize**](http://materializecss.com/).

-Using gulpjs you can take advantage of the nodejs syntax and nodejs streams, developing your front-end more quickly and easily than using another task runner like [**gruntjs**](http://gruntjs.com/), in addition you won't need to use any back-end language, so you will only use front-end languages like html, sass and javascript ;)
+Using gulpjs you can take advantage of the nodejs syntax and nodejs streams, developing your front-end quickly and easily, in addition you won't need to use any back-end language, so you will only use front-end languages like html, sass and javascript.

 ### Gulpfile.js
 ```javascript